Connect with us

 What adoptive parents feel;

 She feels she does have a problem not being able to have kids especially if she had tried wanting to.
-She also feels her adopted child is never enough, that she was a fool to think it was a good thing at the beginning.
+She also feels her adopted child is never enough, and that she was a fool to think it was a good thing at the beginning.
 Slowly she starts feeling regretful of not having her own child or resentful for her inability to conceive.

 Take home: Adoptive kids are not robots, they are as real as non-adoptive kids.
 So asking an adoptive parent why she couldn’t have ‘real’ kids of her own is so bad and disrespectful.